fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 - Keeping an exemplary asshole is a stark reminder for people not to become one
 - Management is not responsible for enforcing the rule.
-Everyone, always, is (it was not the owner or a staff member making the book-comment, and it would likely not have been as effective etiher)!
+Everyone, always, is (it was not the owner or a staff member making the book-comment, and it would likely not have been as effective either)!
 - The main motivation for such behaviour tends to be the fear of exposure (for something), or simply shame
 - The second guy was an asshole to the first one as well.
 The assholes is us,